xoikia/Heart_Disease_Prediction/README.md

 * `Heroku`

 ## Feedback
 Hello reader if you find any bug please consider raising issue.
 I will try to fix it.
-If you like the project please :+1:
+If you like the project please give a :star: